salomonj11/Enrollment-Tool/README.md

 <ul>
 <li>Create, Read, Update, and Delete campuses/students</li>
 <li>Intuitive, mobile-friendly interface</li>
-<li>Sort students/campuses by enrollment status</li>
 <li>Precise form validation</li>
-<li>Addresses link to Google Maps for driving directions</li>
 </ul>

-Fun fact: Each of the campuses listed in the seed file is an actual school that I have attended!
 ˝
 ## Getting Started
 ### Local Machine (command line)